Use the contextual filter if:

 The user opens the app and sees a prefiltered list of objects.
-The bar on top of the master list indicates that the list is filtered and by which criteria.
+The bar on top of the master list indicates that the list is filtered, and which filters have been applied.

-When the user clicks or taps the bar, a screen (on phones) or popup (on desktops/tablets) appears on which the user can select another criterion.
+When the user clicks or taps the bar, a screen (on phones) or popup (on desktops/tablets) appears for selecting additional filter criteria.

 Select Filter Criterion